-Schools are closed for several weeks and some have decided to shut the doors until next fall.
-With kids home all day now, you probably have heard them complain about being bored.
-After all, they can’t go over to their friends or neighbors’ houses, so they are likely feeling isolated.
+Schools are closed for several weeks and some have decided to shut their doors until next fall.
+With kids home all day now, you probably have heard them complain about being bored so I came up with 10 screen free boredom busters for kids.
+After all, they can’t go over to their friends or neighbors’ houses, so they are likely to feel isolated.

 Isolation can be difficult but with technology, they can still connect with their friends outside of the classroom.
 My kids are participating in an online education program as the district is still working out the kinks.
 Once they got homework assignments to do, my kids aren’t so bored now.
 But if your kids aren’t participating in online classes, here are some great suggestions to keep them from being bored for the remainder of the quarantine.

 My kids are always happy when they have technology available to use; however; excessive screen time should be avoided if at all possible.
 I wanted to share some screen-free boredom busters for kids.